New York City mayoral elections

+Zohran Mamdani will be sworn in on January 1, 2026, after winning the 2025 mayoral election.

 Overview

-Scope of this article

-The vast bulk of this page's contents is statistical: the main results, citywide and by borough, of each of the 32 elections to the Mayoralty of the City of New York since Greater New York was consolidated from the five boroughs in 1897-1898.

-For many years, but not all, there are also results for minor candidates and for the different parties nominating the same major candidate.
-(Because minor parties' votes are not uniformly available, totals and thus percentages can be slightly inconsistent, either between different elections or between individual boroughs and the entire city in the same election.)

-There are brief comments about some of the elections, and separate articles have been written for those of 1917, 1977, 1997, 2001, 2005, and 2009.
-Different elections are compared in many of the individual notes, in two summary tables and in one specialized table.

-New York City's mayoral elections have been marked by an interplay of factors that are magnified by the size of the population.
-There was a history of a large socialist vote, there is a history of tension between 'regular' and 'reform' politicians, and there has been electoral fusion, a factor not seen in most of the rest of the United States, with a resulting plethora of smaller, yet influential, third parties.

 Terms and term limits (since 1834)

 Direct elections to the mayoralty of the unconsolidated City of New York began in 1834 for a term of one year, extended to two years after 1849.
 The 1897 Charter of the consolidated City stipulated that the mayor was to be elected for a single four-year term.
 In 1901, the term halved to two years, with no restrictions on reelection.
 In 1905, the term was extended to four years once again.
 (Mayors Fiorello La Guardia, Robert F. Wagner Jr. and Ed Koch were later able to serve for twelve years each.)
 In 1993, the voters approved a two-term (eight-year) limit, and reconfirmed this limit when the issue was submitted to referendum in 1996.
 In 2008, the New York City Council voted to change the two-term limit to three terms (without submitting the issue to the voters).
-Legal challenges to the Council's action were rejected by Federal courts in January and April, 2009.
+Legal challenges to the council's action were rejected by Federal courts in January and April, 2009.
 However, in 2010, yet another referendum, reverting the limit to two terms, passed overwhelmingly.

 Principal source: The Encyclopedia of New York City (see Sources below), entries for "charter" and "mayoralty".